Logo Voyage

 Map

-Ferries, local trains and trams are one of the oldest modes of public transport in Greater Kolkata.
+Ferries, local trains and trams are one of the oldest modes of public transport in Kolkata.
 Before the construction of road bridges over the Hooghly River, ferries were heavily used to transport between the two banks of the river.
 The ferries are still used to cross the river, mainly for sightseeing and to avoid the traffic on the bridges.

 The first passenger railway service in Eastern India began on 15 August 1854 on its first run between Howrah to Hooghly.
-The service gradually evolved into the present-day Kolkata Suburban Railway Network.
+The service gradually evolved into the present-day Kolkata Suburban Railway network.
 The trains were used to run in steam, but they were replaced by electric multiple units (EMUs) by the 1950s–60s.

 Kolkata's tram system was opened in 1872.
 The trams were used to run by horses and steam, but they were replaced by electric trams by 1902.
 The tram network had up to 37 routes in the 1960s, but it has gradually reduced to only six routes operating as of 2024.
 The reasons cited include financial struggles, poor maintenance, low ridership, the addition of road flyovers, expansion of metro, slow tram speed and perceptions that the trams are outdated and occupy too much road space.